the-first-ideal/titan/README.md

                       'weather'
                       'coin flip'
                       'dice roll'
-For using these commands, simply say the command.
+To use these commands, simply speak the command.